- Edwards Aquifer

 - Land Acquisition: In 2010, SAWS acquired the remaining property to support production wells for Phase I of the program.

-- Production Wells: Eight of 13 Wilcox production wells are anticipated to be drilled in 2011-2012.
+- Production Wells: Eight of 13 Wilcox production wells have been drilled.
+The depths for the production wells range from 1,200 to 1,800 feet.
 These wells will assist in the design and construction of the brackish desalination program by providing additional information such as production rates and water quality.

 - Injection Well Testing: SAWS has completed the drilling and testing of a concentrate disposal well into the Edwards Formation.
 Results from this test well will supply water quality, depth, injection pressures and characteristics of the disposal formation.
 This information will assist in the permitting, design and construction of the remaining injection wells.